gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 > static local variable, modifying a mutable argument passed by reference,
 > performing I/O or calling other functions with side-effects.

-Unfortunately, almost all `private static` functions of the Prime Generator have a side-effect because they change internal static class variables.
-Worse yet, the functions are so small and highly nested, sometimes the side-effect is hidden because it happens in a nested function.
+Unfortunately, almost all `private static` functions of the prime generator have a side-effect because they change internal static class variables.
+Worse yet, because of the small and nested functions the side-effect is hidden in a non-obvious nested function call.

 [Command-Query Separation(CQS)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)
-is a great way of writing intention-revealing APIs but it is also disregarded in the Prime Generator.
-A short recap:
+is highly recommended in the book and is a great way of writing intention-revealing APIs but it is also disregarded in the prime generator example.
+A short description of CQS:

 > It (CQS) states that every method should either be a command that performs an
 > action, or a query that returns data to the caller, but not both.

-Whereby a command has a side-effect but not return value and a query returns a value but has no side-effect.
-Consistently applying CQS in a codebase hugely helps to write intention-revealing interfaces and maintainable code.
+Whereby a command has a side-effect but no return value and a query returns a value but has no side-effect.
+Consistently applied, CQS hugely helps to write intention-revealing interfaces and maintainable code.
 The function `boolean isPrime(int candidate)` though returns a value but also has a side-effect.
 It changes a static class variable, thereby giving the wrong intention to the API user.

 Lastly, the Prime Generator example employs a non-pragmatic Java style.
 The use of static class variables and functions introduces several issues.
 Firstly, it compromises thread safety.
+Secondly, the
-Secondly, the generate(int n) function returns a static class variable, exposing internal implementation details and potentially allowing external modifications that can violate the class's invariants.
-Using protected visibility for a static function like generate(int n) is also questionable.
+`protected static int[] generate(int n)` function returns a static class variable, exposing class internals and potentially allowing external modifications that can violate the class's invariants.

 Unfortunately, this style might mislead junior programmers into adopting these practices in their projects.
 The inclusion of such examples in a book like Clean